-This Privacy Notice applies alongside any other information Worth Society may provide about a particular use of personal data, for example when collecting data via an online or paper form.
+This Privacy Notice applies alongside any other information Worth School may provide about a particular use of personal data, for example when collecting data via an online or paper form.

-Anyone who works for, or acts on behalf of, Worth Society or Worth School, including staff, volunteers, governors and service providers, should also be aware of and comply with this Privacy Notice and the Worth School Data Protection Policy for staff, which also provides further information about how personal data about those individuals will be used.
+Anyone who works for, or acts on behalf of Worth School, including staff, volunteers, governors and service providers, should also be aware of and comply with this Privacy Notice and the Worth School Data Protection Policy for staff, which also provides further information about how personal data about those individuals will be used.

-The Worth Society Manager has responsibility for compliance and will endeavour to ensure that all personal data is processed in compliance with this policy and the General Data Protection Regulations.
+The Chief Operating Officer has overall responsibility for compliance with relevant data protection legislation and will endeavour to ensure that all personal data is processed in compliance with this notice.

-All requests and enquiries regarding Data Protection should be sent to the Worth Society Manager by email to email@example.com.
+All request and enquiries regarding data protection should be sent to the Chief Operating Officer by email to email@example.com.

-Worth Society needs a wide range of personal data on past pupils and staff in order to make available the various benefits on offer to members, including:
+Worth School needs a wide range of personal data on past pupils and staff in order to make available the various benefits on offer to members, including:

-Keep them informed about relevant events, such as careers evenings and reunions;
+Keep you informed about relevant events, such as careers evenings and reunions;

 Manage invitation and registrations for events;

 Communications may be sent by post, telephone or electronic means (principally by Email), depending on the contact details we hold, the consent that you have provided, and the preferences expressed by you about the types of communications you wish to receive.